Igor: Objective Uikokahonia: Reception

-According to HobbyConsolas, Igor: Objective Uikokahonia was well-received by adventure game players but "did not have the sales success they [Pendulo Studios] expected."
-However, Rafael Latiegui called it successful enough to inspire the team to pursue game development as a profession.
+According to HobbyConsolas, Igor: Objective Uikokahonia was well-received by adventure game players but did not have the sales success as Pendulo Studios expected.
+In contrast, Rafael Latiegui called it successful enough to inspire the team to pursue game development as a profession.
 He said in 1998 that the game ultimately "served more than anything to make us known".

 Igor's visuals received praise from both Micromanía and PC Manía, while Antonio J. Martinez of Super PC found the characters, screen scrolling and background artwork "quite well achieved".
 Writers from all three publications cited the soundtrack as a high point.
-Martinez summarized, "Despite its simplicity, there is no doubt that Igor is a good national premiere for this style of game."
+Martinez summarized that "despite its simplicity, there is no doubt that Igor is a good national premiere for this style of game".
 In Micromanía, Enrique Ricart went further, writing that Igor was of a "quality that [had] nothing to envy" from international competitors such as Indiana Jones and the Fate of Atlantis.
 He praised Igor's story and "logical" gameplay, and called the game an encouraging sign for the Spanish game industry, a sentiment echoed in PC Manía's review.
 In a 2004 retrospective review, Agustin Cordes of Just Adventure described Igor as "neither revolutionary or novel" despite its "huge impact" domestically, although he enjoyed the game's humor and visuals.
 He argued that Igor had "stood the test of time" but was nevertheless unsatisfying because of its unrealized potential.